-While Alaska does have great variation in daylight hours.
 On the longest day of summer, the sun sets, dipping just below the horizon for a few hours of twilight.
 In winter, even the shortest day of winter sees seven hours of daylight, setting the stage for great northern lights viewing.
 No matter the season, there is always enough time for fun activities and adventures.

 Summer - June to August